Thomas-Walker-Lynch/DA2X/doc/context.md

 ````
-  struct CopyElements·Tableau{
+  struct CopyContiguousElements·Tableau{

-    struct CopyElements·Context *this_context; // context is found in the grand parent tableau at this point
+    struct CopyContiguousElements·Context *this_context; // context is found in the grand parent tableau at this point

     struct MulIb0·Context{
       struct Inclusive·Args·3opLL0 args;